Virtual-Machines/LubuMaster/README.md

 LubuMaster is "a Lubuntu based distro that builds custom distributions"

-Generate and test your remaster easily using the included tool called [Pinguy Builder](https://pinguyos.com/2015/09/pinguy-builder-an-app-to-backupremix-buntu/)
+Create and test your remaster easily using the included tool called [Pinguy Builder](https://pinguyos.com/2015/09/pinguy-builder-an-app-to-backupremix-buntu/)